denten-books/plain-text/0-intro.md

 close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of agency.
-This may seem strange at first: to recover the subject in the physical minutiae of the textual--technological encounter.
+This may seem strange at first: to recover the subject in the physical minutiae of the textual-technological encounter.
 Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent